learn-co-curriculum/angular-inheriting-or-isolate-scope-readme/README.md

 We can do this exactly like we've done in our views so far - using `{{}}`.

 Note: now that we've started using more HTML in our directives, instead of just passing a string, we pass in a multi-line array, joined by an empty string.
 This means we can have a multi-lined template without having to worry about string concatenation.
+This is great for small templates, but as our templates get larger we should move out into a separate file.

 Lets create the Twitter card.